olofd/react-native-scroll-block-view/README.md

 ## Installation

-Do an `npm i react-native-scroll-block-view --save` the run `react-native link`
+Do an `npm i react-native-scroll-block-view --save` the run `react-native link react-native-scroll-block-view`

 Original repo readme: